-A typical Quality Control chromatogram for a 3.5 μm ZORBAX Rapid Resolution Eclipse XDB-C18 4.6-mm ID \times 30-mm threaded column is shown in Figure 1.
-The actual QC test and performance of your column is described on the Column Performance Report enclosed with your column.
+A typical quality control chromatogram for a 3.5- $\mu$ m ZORBAX Rapid Resolution Eclipse XDB-C8 4.6-mm id × 30-mm threaded column is shown in Figure 1.
+The actual QC test and performance of your column is described in the Column Performance Report enclosed with your column.